hspopal/generalization/README.md

     └── dev_testing <br>

 * Block_1 and Block_2
-Contains all of the stimuli for each respective block.
+   * Contains all of the stimuli for each respective block.
-Inside the "characters" subdirectory is images of each character with the syntax of each file being {character_name}_{category}.png Inside of the "encoding" subdirectory is images of all the scenes for all the characters with the syntax of each file being {category}_encoding_{#}.png
+   * Inside the "characters" subdirectory is images of each character with the syntax of each file being {character_name}_{category}.png
+   * Inside of the "encoding" subdirectory is images of all the scenes for all the characters with the syntax of each file being {category}_encoding_{#}.png
+   * The individual_items directory has subdirectories with category names.
+Then inside each category subdirectory, are pictures of the respective items, which every color iteration in the format {item}_{color}.png

 * scripts
 This directory is this GitHub repo.